Current Time: Friday noon.

 (And may I also add two things?

 - How about a ninth tip?
-Here’s mine: Get The 9-to-5 Property Investor Action Plan…NOW!
+Here’s mine: Get access to the Ultimate Property Hub Membership Site…NOW!
 It was made EXACTLY to answer this very question!

 - While Shane took his time in responding, he definitely DELIVERED!
 Thanks Shane, I forgive you for making us late.
 And thanks to all the experts for taking the time to help the Property Resource Shop community!